rmourya1/Fifa19-ML-Analysis/README.md

 # Fifa19-ML-Analysis
-FIFA 19 data analytics and predictions using machine learning
+FIFA 19 data analytics and predictions of player positions (defense, attack or midfield) using machine learning